 All Aboard the Grand Canyon Railway

-The 2½-hour journey covers 65 miles of changing scenery and offers the chance to see wildlife such as elk, mule deer and mountain lions outside of your window.
-You can board the train in either direction, and make plans to spend the night at either end.
-Since the national park’s concessionaire, Xanterra, operates the railroad, there’s a Railway Hotel, Grand Canyon Railway RV Park, a Pet Resort and several other lodges for the family.
+The 2½-hour journey covers 65 miles.
+Watch for changing scenery and wildlife such as elk, mule deer and mountain lions outside of your window.
+You can board the train in either direction.
+Make plans to spend the night at either end.
+The national park’s concessionaire, Xanterra, operates the railroad.
+They provide a Railway Hotel, Grand Canyon Railway RV Park, a Pet Resort and several other lodges for the family.

 Winter vacation packages and short stays are available through the Railway.
-Check the website to view the schedule (from mid-November to early January) of the themed Polar Express trains, which are always a sell-out.
-These evening train rides basically follow “The Polar Expresss” by Chris Van Allsburg with appearances by elves and others prior to a visit from you-know-who in his red hat.
+Check the online schedule (early November to January) of the themed Polar Express trains, which are always a sell-out.
+These 60-minute rides, twice on most evenings, basically follow “The Polar Express” book by Chris Van Allsburg.
+Expect appearances by elves and others prior to a visit from you-know-who in his red hat.

 Disembarking in Williams, Arizona

-The historic Williams Depot and former Fray Marcos Hotel, an original “Harvey House” were built by the Achison, Topeka and Santa Fe Railway, and date from 1908.
-While the hotel no longer houses guests, the adjoining buildings are currently the site of a complex which house a ticket counter, the Depot Gift Shop, snackbar and, outdoors, the display of an historic caboose and steam engine.
+The historic Williams Depot and former Fray Marcos Hotel, an original Harvey House were built by the Achison, Topeka and Santa Fe Railway, and date from 1908.
+The hotel no longer houses guests.
+Instead, explore the complex which houses a ticket counter, the Depot Gift Shop and snackbar.
+Outdoors, visit the display of an historic caboose and steam engine.

 Disembarking at the Grand Canyon’s South Rim

-The Grand Canyon Depot, also constructed by the A,T and SF Railroad and finished in 1910, greets you as you step off the train right near the edge of the Grand Canyon.
-A unique building, it is one of three remaining log depots, and the only one currently being used for its original purpose.
+The A,T and SF Railroad constructed the Grand Canyon Depot in 1910.
+Disembark the train and discover yourselves right near the edge of the Grand Canyon.
+A unique building, it is one of three remaining log depots.
+Plus, it is the only one currently being used for its original purpose.
 After being closed in 1969, it was re-opened in 1990 and underwent restoration of its platform and various systems.
 It offers an extensive cafe.